Dnawrkshp/ty-1-tools/README.md

 * [Resource Manager](resource-manager/)
 * [RKV Extract](rkv-extract/)

-Information on usage and installation can be found in the README.md of each individual project.
+Information on usage and installation can be found in the README.md of each individual project as well as on the [Wiki](wiki).

 ### Contributing
 Want to contribute?
 Great!